 Over the last couple of years, there has been a paradigm shift in the way we work, and companies have acknowledged this shift by changing their work practices.
 This also means investing in the right technology to service customers in the most personalized way possible.
 The need for personal touch has not gone away and often provides a competitive advantage specifically in industries where customers prefer a warmer digital engagement.
 Meeting consumers’ need for a personalized digital experience is an opportunity for many industries to increase sales and efficiency.
 This type of personal engagement can be accomplished with solutions that include video chat capabilities that are easy to embed in the organization’s online assets and are simple to use by both customers and operators.

 We expect this trend to continue.
 There are more and more reasons why certain employees should be working remotely just as there are more reasons why consumers should be consuming services remotely and not always in a real office environment.
-One thing is clear, video chatting technology will be a significant part of this trend.
+One thing is clear, video live chatting technology will be a significant part of this trend.